tkrishnan/javascript-challenge-framework/README.md

 * variable declaration: use 'VariableDeclaration'
 * expression statement (expressing a value or functionality without declaring a variable): use 'ExpressionStatement'
-* block statement: use 'BlockStatement'
+* block statement: use 'BlockStatement' (MUST be used after any function declaration, for statement, or while statement)
 * break statement: use 'BreakStatement'
 * for statement: use 'ForStatement'
 * while statement: use 'WhileStatement'